DocKDE/website/content/posts/software/rust/index.md

 That's already enough for an unprepared mind to digest but Rust's truly unique feature is it's ownership model.
 Any piece of data can only be owned by one variable at a time.
 It can be passed around to other variables and the data can be borrowed by yet other variables.

-Consequently, the following won't compile because after passing ownership of the data held by `a` to `b` the variable `a` is uninitialized and the data it held in not accessible anymore.
+Consequently, the following won't compile because after passing ownership of the data held by `a` to `b` the variable `a` is uninitialized and the data it held is not accessible anymore.

 ```rust
 let a = "Hello";